-We are very excited to offer an updated version of our spam blocking feature for our My Choice members.
+We are very excited to offer another updated version of our spam blocking feature for our My Choice members.
 This feature is an improvement from our previous release announced here.
-Once you enable it, we prevent any spam calls we identify from ringing your phone.
+This update brings two new exciting options that allow you to further filter out calls you don’t want, in addition to the spam blocking setting we’ve offered before!
 You will also still have the option to block calls directly from the Android dialer.

-Open the Republic Wireless app, tap on the gear in the right-hand corner, and tap “Call and Voicemail Settings”
+To start blocking calls, open the Republic Wireless app, tap on the gear in the upper right-hand corner, and tap “Call and Voicemail Settings”

 That’s it!
 Continue reading to learn more about what we’re doing to address unwanted spam calls.

 While spam is likely ‘in the eye of the beholder,’ I like to think of it in two buckets.
 The small bucket is telemarketers, callers with whom I’ve had some financial relationship in the past, (ex: alumni association from college, charities to which I’ve donated, businesses I’ve made purchases from, and even children’s schools).
 The big bucket is scammers, (robo-callers) with whom I have no previous relationship and their goal is to collect my personal information and/or steal my money (ex: fake IRS summons, extended car warranty offers, credit card offers).